 The Sub-Fund is actively managed and is not managed in reference to a benchmark.

-Investors should be aware of the increased risk associated with investing in Emerging Markets and in sub-Investment Grade securities, of taking short positions, and of the leverage generated by investing in financial derivative instruments as outlined in the Special Risk Considerations in Appendix III.
+Investors should be aware of the increased risks of investing in Emerging Markets and sub-Investment Grade securities as outlined in the Special Risk Considerations section at the end of this Prospectus.